JasonGao818/Coding-Two/README.md

 # Coding-Two
 Weekly Assignment

-All assignments contain two C++, Opemframeworks and two python, you can view everything in four folders, including the code for each assignment as well as videos,You can also view the weekly assignment videos I upload on Panpto. and here is my explanation of the weekly assignments.
+All assignments contain two C++, Opemframeworks and two python, you can view everything in four folders, including the code for each assignment as well as videos,You can also view the weekly assignment videos I upload on Panopto. and here is my explanation of the weekly assignments.

 Week3